The Sorrows of Satan: Plot summary

-On the surface the plot follows the story of a penniless, starving author called Geoffrey Tempest.
-So poor that he is behind on his rent and can barely afford light in his room, he receives three letters.
+On the surface the plot follows the story of an author called Geoffrey Tempest, who is so poor that he is behind on his rent and can barely afford light in his room.
+One day he receives three letters.
 The first is from a friend in Australia who has made his fortune and offers to introduce him to a good friend who might be able to lift him from poverty.
 The second is a note from a solicitor detailing that he has inherited a fortune from a deceased relative.
 The third is a letter of introduction from a foreign aristocrat called Lucio, who befriends him and proceeds to be his guide in how best to use his newfound wealth.

 Tempest remains blissfully unaware throughout the novel, despite warnings from people he meets, that Lucio is the earthly incarnation of the Devil.
 Over the course of the book, his wealth leads to misery.
 Eventually, when confronted with the true nature of his companion, he renounces evil and returns to society penniless but content with the chance to purify his soul.

-Although the plot follows Tempest's fall from grace and subsequent redemption, he is in many regards a secondary character to Lucio.
-Both the title of the work and much of its philosophical content relate to the supreme yearning within Satan to achieve salvation.
-The book's main contribution to Faustian literature is the introduction of the concept that above all other people it is Satan who most truly believes in the Gospel – and yet he is forbidden ever to partake of it.

 Major themes

 The novel is notable for its attempts to mix Christian thought with popular heterodox themes of the day, such as reincarnation and Theosophy or Blavatskyism.
-It is also a damning critique of the time's social structure – claiming both that Britain's elite are morally bankrupt and hinting an allegiance to ideals that soon gained in prominence after its publication (such as women's suffrage and the universal welfare state).
+It is also a critique of the time's social structure – claiming both that Britain's elite are morally bankrupt and hinting an allegiance to ideals that soon gained in prominence after its publication (such as women's suffrage and the universal welfare state).

 It also touches on other issues, from the nature of appearance versus reality to the role of poverty in fostering true talent.
 Corelli is particularly scathing of literary critics (perhaps accounting for their dislike of the work) judging that the only true measure of a book's success is whether common people will buy and read it.